darkf0r3st/zod-express/README.md

   res.status(500).send('An unexpected error occurred');
 };

-// Use it as the third argument in parsingMiddleWare app.post('/your-route', parsingMiddleWare(handler, schema, errorHandler));
+// Use it as the third argument in parsingMiddleware app.post('/your-route', parsingMiddleware(handler, schema, errorHandler));
 ```